[Moderate revision–posted 1/6/23 (replaces 7/31/15 edition)]

 (a) A single vehicle with a gross vehicle weight rating of less than 26,001 pounds, or any such vehicle towing either a vehicle with a gross vehicle weight rating that does not exceed 10,000 pounds, or a farm trailer with a gross vehicle rating that does not exceed 20,000 pounds; and

-(b) A bus with a seating capacity of less than 24 passengers, including the driver.
+(b) A bus with a seating capacity of fewer than 24 passengers, including the driver.

 (5) State law requires seat belts to be used at all times when a vehicle is operated (see Texas Transportation Code, § 545.413).